FREEDOM QUOTATIONS -- governments

 If Religion had been Humanity

-The world would be a heaven filled with love, and liberty and joy.
+The world would be a heaven filled with love,

 Jefferson: "Religions are all alike: founded on fables and myths."

 H.L.
-Menken 1935
+Mencken 1935

-"Clergymen are the ticket scalpers outside the gates of heaven.
 Religion has been a curse to mankind."

 Martin Niemoller 1945